Vukovar: Vukovar under Serb control and subsequent UNTAES administration

 As a result of the conflict, a deep ethnic divide exists between the Croat and Serb populations.
-OSCE Mission to Croatia was active in Vukovar and surrounding areas until 2007.
+The OSCE Mission to Croatia was active in Vukovar and surrounding areas until 2007.

 Demographics

 In the years from 1948 until 1991 Vukovar's population increased quickly due to industrial development.
 Primarily it was immigration that fed the growth in the Vukovar region and in the town particularly.
 The region's population distribution changed notably too when the town of Ilok became the second largest town in the region.

 The most significant change was the forced displacement and internment of the German civilian population after World War II.
 The confiscated houses and properties were given to Croat and Serb colonists during the years of Socialist Yugoslavia.

 The Croats were in the majority in most villages and in the region's eastern part, whereas the Serbs dominated in the northwest.
 Vukovar's population was ethnically mixed and had 28 ethnic groups before the war.
 Since the boundaries of the municipality have changed a few times, there are significant differences in the population census between 1961 and 1971, and 1991 and 2001.

 Particularly since the war in Croatia, much of the native Croat population has moved to other areas of Croatia or emigrated to Western Europe (notably Germany or Austria) and many Serbs have either moved to Serbia or to Canada and Western Europe.

 Fifteen years after the war, in 2006, the city's ethnic makeup showed equal percentages of Croat and Serb residents.
 The city remains very divided, as a deeper sense of reconciliation has failed to take root.
 The ethnic communities remain separated by mistrust, divided institutions and disappointment.
 Separate schooling for Croat and Serb children remains in place.
 Incidents involving Croats and Serbs occur regularly, and public spaces have become identified not by the services they offer but by the ethnicity of those who gather there.
 Even coffee shops are identified as Croat or Serb.

 In 2013, the government's intention to implement in Vukovar the Constitutional Law on the Rights of Ethnic Minorities in Croatia that allowed for minorities, where they made up more than a third of a city's population, to be entitled to have their language used for official purposes, provoked considerable popular opposition.